python-accelerator-middle-layer/.github/profile/README.md

 # Collaboration community

+To contact the steering committee, email pyaml-steering-committee-contact@esrf.fr.
+This address goes to the person/s the steering committee has appointed as the contact.

+## Mailing list

+There is a community email list for announcements/questions.
+To be added to the email list write to the contact email address above.

+If you want to unsubscribe to the email list, send an email to accelerator_middle_layer-unsubscribe@esrf.fr and you are automatically unsubscribed.

 ## Weekly meeting

 We have a weekly open zoom meeting for those who want to work on the specification documents together.